 Our Strategic Plan & Vision for the Future

-With the help of expert facilitator Ned Rava, strategic visioning became the spark to help us “Re-Imagine Rayjon” and culminated in our Strategic Plan 2023-2028.
+Strategic visioning helped us to “Re-Imagine Rayjon” and culminated in our Strategic Plan 2023-2028.

 Rayjon Share Care works in partnership with communities in Haiti and the Dominican Republic to reach their goals in sustainable development and social justice.
 We invest in relationship building and the two-way exchange of knowledge, resources and skills to create bridges of sharing—local to global.